ElyesKhechine/tunsa-ai-bloodcells_detection_using_yolor/README.md

 ## Project Colab Link

-Access the project's Colab environment for experimentation and further exploration: [Google Colab Link](https://colab.research.google.com/drive/1mxDiNOHu8rUWUC668QTRF_Y5eRJvdvik)
+Access the [project's Google Colab](https://colab.research.google.com/drive/1mxDiNOHu8rUWUC668QTRF_Y5eRJvdvik) environment for experimentation and further exploration.

 ## Getting Started

 ### Installation

-1. Ensure compatibility and setup of required hardware components and software dependencies.
-2. Clone the project repository from GitHub.
+1. Clone the project repository.
-3. Install necessary Python packages and dependencies specified in the requirements.txt file.
+2. Install necessary Python packages and dependencies.

 ### Usage

 1. Prepare input images for analysis and classification.
 2. Run the provided scripts or notebooks to load the pre-trained model and perform inference on the images.
-3. Analyze the results and fine-tune parameters as needed for specific applications.
+3. Analyze the results and fine-tune parameters as needed.

 ## Contributing